dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 * searchbar is smart because its driven, doesn't have to be but better when it is
 * data flows down
 * events are passed up
+* remember the term `driven component` and look for it in the short assignment.

 ---